4balage4/tenzies-game/README.md

 I implemented some extras:
   - The game does not start when the page renders.
 Starts when the user clicks on 'Roll'
   - Stopwatch to see your result
-  - You can see how many times you rolled the dice.
+  - You can see how many times you rolled the dice
-  - compete against other players.
+  - compete against other players (protipp: on mobile is easier)
 ##

 Download the files and run: